Niblitlvl50/Mono1/README.md

 // by inheriting from the mono::ICamera interface. mono::ICameraPtr camera = std::make_shared<mono::TraceCamera>(size.mX, size.mY, eventHandler);

-// If you want to use text, you need to load a font.
-MonoEngine supports truetype fonts. mono::LoadFont("pixelette.ttf", 10.0f);
+// If you want to use text, you need to load a font, and it has to be done after you
+// have created an OpenGL context, in this case after we created the window.
+// MonoEngine supports truetype fonts. mono::LoadFont("pixelette.ttf", 10.0f);

 // Create the engine, pass in the window, camera and the event handler